lvbin01/project/sandstone-storage-driver.rst

 To use the SandStone driver, the following are required:

 - Network connectivity between the OpenStack host and the SandStone USP management interfaces.

 - HTTPS or HTTP must be enabled on the array.

-When creating a volume from image, add the following: configuration keys in the ``[DEFAULT]`` configuration group of the ``/etc/cinder/cinder.conf`` file
+When creating a volume from image, add the following configuration keys in the ``[DEFAULT]``,configuration group of the ``/etc/cinder/cinder.conf`` file

 Configuration example
 ~~~~~~~~~~~~~~~~~~~~~